lebf3/website_FL/content/authors/admin/_index.md

 - Visitors
 ---

+I am a rigorous, determined and motivated PhD student in bioinformatics.
+I reoriented my career after 10 years in the fitness industry to the growing field of genomics for it's exponential potential to better human biology.
 I am passionate about leveraging new omic technologies to enhance human healthspan.